mabittar/fast/readme.md

 You could use make file to setup env and start API

-2. type make setup - It will update pyenv, check python version, create virtual environment and install dependencies
-4. In dev environment use make reload to startup your API and reloads after changes 4.1 in live environment use make run - It will start up the API and server on localhost:8000.
+2. type make setup - It will update pyenv, check python version, create virtual environment and install dependencies 4.1 In dev environment use make reload to startup your API and reloads after changes 4.2 in live environment use make run - It will start up the API and server on localhost:8000.
 5. you could start debug mode using vscode launch (press F5).
 6. at our browser go to http://127.0.0.1:8000
 7. check interactive documentation on http://127.0.0.1:8000/docs

+8. start develop your API
-6. configure your database and .env as you need
+9. configure your database and .env as you need

-6. start develop your API
+---

-# Structure
+## Structure

-## Root
+### Root
 env_config.py is the fle to load environment variables and configure your api main.py file where API starts requirements